ghc-proposals/ghc-proposals/proposals/0000-unsaturated-type-families.rst

     instantiated with unification variables, and there are no further steps.
-So they are all defaulted to be matchable, at which point the equality can be decomposed, and we learn that ``(b :: * -> *) ~ (Id :: * ~> *)``.
+So they are all defaulted to be matchable, at which point the equality can be decomposed, and we learn that ``(b :: * -> @M *) ~ (Id :: * -> @U *)``.
 This way, ``nested`` cannot be called, because no such ``b`` exists.

     Instead, we could do something more clever by defaulting matchabilities in dependency order, but it's not obvious if this additional complexity would be worth it.

+3. We could make different choices for the syntax, regarding how we annotate arrows with matchabilities or the particular names around the ``Matchability`` type.

 Unresolved Questions
 --------------------

-1. Syntax.
-Using ``~>`` for the unmatchable arrow would steal a very commonly used operator.

-    With regards to syntax stealing, an option would be to not bake it into the parser, and instead define it in library code that can then be imported manually.
-The issue with this is the special fixity rule for ``->``, which is less than any user-definable fixity.
-To make the fixity consistent, ``~>`` needs to be wired in in a similar manner.

-2. Naming of the arrows.
-   Richard Eisenberg suggests swapping the arrows.
-That is, ``~>`` would mean matchable, and ``->`` would mean unmatchable.
-This would be in preparation for Dependent Haskell, where the regular terms can be used in a type context, so the term level functions need to have an unmatchable kind.
-Since term level function types are much more prevalent than type constructor kinds, in the long term, the least disruptive decision would be to make ``->`` mean normal, *unmatchable* function arrow, and ``~>`` be the *matchable* arrow kind of type constructors.
-This is unfortunately a breaking change, but is likely to help avoid even larger breakages in the future.
-   If we do go with this option, it might be worth exploring implicitly quantifying over matchabilities whenever the user writes ``->`` (unmatchable), so as to allow both matchable and unmatchable arguments to be passed in.
+1. Syntax
+   We stick to just one operator, ``->``, but take the spot on the right of the arrow to specify matchability annotations, while the Linear Haskell work uses the spot on the left.
+Possibly two predefined operators that would stand for ``-> @U`` and ``-> @M``.
+Is there a better syntax to annotate arrows with matchabilities?

+2. Precise inference/defaulting strategy.
+   This is part of the work involved in implementing this proposal.

 Implementation Plan
 -------------------

 I have implemented a
 `prototype <https://gitlab.haskell.org/kcsongor/ghc/tree/unsaturated_type_families>`_
-of this feature.
+of this feature, following a prior version of this proposal.